Gondwana National Choirs

 Lights out times vary depending on the age of the choristers.
 Over 18 choristers are of course free to come and go from the campus so long as they use the ‘sign out’ book.

-Can I stay at home instead of at The Women’s College?
+Can I stay at home instead of on-site?

 If you are aged 18+, you may stay off-site.
-For anyone under the age of 18, staying at The Women’s College for the duration of National Choral School is compulsory.
+For anyone under the age of 18, staying at NCS accommodation for the duration of National Choral School is compulsory.

-We know that some choristers travel to National Choral School from outside NSW and need to arrive early.
-This is required if they are unable to travel from home and arrive at NCS for the official start of NCS.
+We know that some choristers are unable to travel from home and arrive at NCS in time for the official start of NCS due to flight times from certain centres.

 After NCS offers have been sent out, the Gondwana Choirs team will send you our Transport Form to complete, including information about acceptable arrival and departure times.

 In the weeks leading up to National Choral School, the Gondwana Choirs team will request information about your travel plans.
-Following this, we will send information about the designated terminal meet up points at Sydney Domestic Airport (unaccompanied minors will be met at their arrival gate) where you’ll be met by members of the Gondwana Choirs supervisor team who will look after you.
+Following this, we will send information about the designated terminal meet up points at the airport (unaccompanied minors will be met at their arrival gate) where you’ll be met by members of the Gondwana Choirs supervisor team who will look after you.

-We have several coaches to transfer choristers between the airport and National Choral School on arrival and departure day, and unaccompanied minors will be appropriately supervised.
-You will be allocated to a bus and transferred to our accommodation at The Women’s College.
-Upon arrival at TWC, choristers will be signed in, given their music folder and room key, and directed to their room to unpack and settle in.
+We have several coaches to transfer choristers between Tullamarine airport and National Choral School on arrival and departure day, and unaccompanied minors will be appropriately supervised.
+You will be allocated to a bus and transferred to our accommodation in Ballarat.
+Upon arrival, choristers will be signed in, given their music folder, and directed to their room to unpack and settle in.
 Please remember to provide your chorister with a packed lunch and snacks, as lunch will not be provided on arrival day.

 What do I wear?

 At NCS, all participants wear casual clothes on rehearsal days.
-It can get very hot and humid in Sydney in January, so it’s important that all participants pack cool clothing.
+It can get very hot in January, so it’s important that all participants pack cool clothing.
 Participants must wear either shoes or thongs when moving around the buildings and outside and must wear footwear in the dining hall.

 We will send information to you in the weeks before National Choral School about what is required for performance uniform.